cpjobling/eg-150-textbook/laplace_transform/3/laplace_properties.md

 </pre>

++++ {"nbpresent": {"id": "f49c045e-0507-4c62-8cb2-9389df04b6b9"}, "slideshow": {"slide_type": "subslide"}}

+## Homework

+Attempt at least one of the end-of-chapter exercises from each question 1-7 of [Section 2.7](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=75#ppg=71) of {cite}`karris`.
+Don't look at the answers until you have attempted the problems.

+If we have time, I will work through one or two of these in class.

 +++ {"slideshow": {"slide_type": "notes"}}

 ## Summary

 In this section we have presented some of the most useful and commonly used properties of the Laplace transform, provided a table of Laplace Transform properties, and given examples of how properties and transform tables can be used to determine the Laplace transform of some useful aperiodic and periodic signals.

-## Take Aways
+### Take Aways

-## Still to come
+### Still to come

-The use of the *derivative property* in the complete solution of continuous-time LTI systems still lies ahead!
+The use of the *derivative property* in the complete solution of continuous-time LTI systems will be covered in {ref}`unit4.6`!

 +++ {"slideshow": {"slide_type": "notes"}}